innocent-mbele/linux-projects/nginx-web-server/README.md

 ## Nginx Access and Error Logs

-Reviewed the Nginx access and error logs to verify client requests and monitor server activity.
+Reviewed the Nginx access and error logs to verify client requests and monitor web server activity.

 ![Nginx Access and Error Logs](screenshots/09-lnx-nginx-access-and-error-logs.png)